Taklamakan Desert: Geography

 The Taklamakan Desert has an area of 337000 km2, making it slightly smaller than Germany.
 The desert is part of the Tarim Basin, which is 1000 km long and 400 km wide.
 It is crossed at its northern and at its southern edge by two branches of the Silk Road, by which travellers sought to avoid the arid wasteland.
-It is the world's second-largest shifting sand desert, with about 85% made up of shifting sand dunes, ranking 16th in size in a ranking of the world's largest deserts.
+It ranks 15th in size in a ranking of the world's largest deserts.
 Dunes range in height from 60 ft up to as much as 300 ft.
 The few breaks in this sea of sand are small patches of alluvial clay.
 Generally, the steeper sides of the dunes face away from the prevailing winds.
+The Taklamakan, as with all of Outer China, is a land of extremes, with hot summers and cold winters.
+Sandstorms are likely and dangerous.
+In many cases, permanent settlement is only by oases.

 The People's Republic of China has constructed two cross-desert highways.
 The Tarim Desert Highway links the cities of Hotan (on the southern edge) and Luntai (on the northern edge) and the Bayingol to Ruoqiang road crosses the desert to the east.

 As a shifting sand desert, sand dunes constantly shift under the influence of the wind.
 As a result, moving sand dunes erode grasslands and residential areas.